anthonyhuang07/blog.ah07.xyz/_posts/2024-05-08-woss-ib-year1-guide.md

 ## Introduction

+> This post is work in progress!
+Many parts haven't been added or are unfinished or poorly written.
+{: .prompt-warning }

 ### What is this post for?

 This post was written to help the future IB students (of WOSS specifically) guide their way through the mess of IB.
 This post will be long, so if you only want the specific information of a topic you are confused about, check out the **Contents** tab on the right side of the page.